B.S. in Biochemistry and Biophysics

 Faculty

-The science and engineering faculty members of the Center for Biophysics listed below provide a variety of research opportunities for undergraduate and graduate students enrolled in the Biochemistry and Biophysics degree programs.
-Faculty members from the Biology and Chemistry Departments who are involved in the teaching of biochemistry and biophysics courses are designated with an asterisk (*).
+The science and engineering faculty members of the Center for Biophysics provide a variety of research opportunities for undergraduate and graduate students enrolled in the Biochemistry and Biophysics degree programs.
+Faculty members from the Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, and Chemistry and Chemical Biology Departments who are involved in the teaching of biochemistry and biophysics courses are listed below.